clb92/better-light-theme-for-ttrss/README.md

 ## Installation

-1. Copy the CSS file into the `themes.local` folder.
+1. Copy the `better-light-theme-for-ttrss.css` file into the `themes.local` folder.
 2. Select the theme in TT-RSS preferences.

 This theme depends on the 'light' theme being installed, but it should be installed by default.